CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 ### SHOULD I USE SQL OR SHOULD I USE NOSQL?

+A lot

-Short answer: if in doubt, you should just use SQL.
+My short answer: if in doubt, you should just use SQL.
 Always.

 Long answer: There are two forms of NoSQL.

 1) Extremely high scale -- Cassandra --- constraints are not enforced due to high load and high levels of data.

 2) For beginner programmers - Mongo --- constraints (among other features) are not there to simplify things for beginners.
+This means it will be quicker to build your project but you face a higher risk of data integrity issues once you do.

 ## EXERCISE 1B: INSTALLING SQLITE ON YOUR LAPTOP AND CREATING YOUR FIRST DATABASE